foxthefox/ioBroker.fritzdect/README.md

 If IP-adress of Fritzbox is not reachable with fritz.box the IP should be defined in io-package.json.
 Password has to be defined in io-package.json.

-The decices are detected automatically.
+The devices are detected automatically during startup of fritzdect instance.

 Known Issues: